New York City – Sightseeing

 1/ 9/11 Memorial Plaza & Museum

-One of the very first things we both wanted to see when we came to NYC was the 9/11 memorial.
+One of the very first things we both wanted to see when we came to NYC was the 9/11 memorial and museum.
 As anyone who lived through that period knows, it was a time that changed us forever.

 I’ll never forget the moment I found out that the first plane had hit.
 I was up in Canada (finalizing my Green Card actually), while Paul was on an airplane in San Francisco on the runway (he never took off).
 I saw the news and I initially thought I was watching some kind of movie.
 I simply couldn’t comprehend it.
 For the next 2 hours I sat stunned and immobile in my hotel room watching the horror unfold.
 It’s a moment that has stayed with me forever.